- Growing Mint Indoors: Essential Tips for Indoor Mint Care - November 21, 2023

 - Make Tomato Plants Grow Faster: Easy Guide to Fast Growth - November 20, 2023

 - Fiskars 6201 Review: The Mower That Outshines the Others! - November 20, 2023

-Gai Choy is also known as brassica juncea, brown mustard, chinese mustard, Indian mustard, leaf mustard, oriental mustard, and vegetable mustard.
-It comes from Asia, and it’s the most popular mustard green, including dried and ground seeds.
+Gai Choy of the Brassicaceae family is also known as brassica juncea, brown mustard, chinese mustard, Indian mustard, leaf mustard, oriental mustard, and vegetable mustard.
+It comes from Asia, and it’s the most popular Brassica genus mustard green, including dried and ground seeds.

 Gai Choy is popular in a variety of Italian, Chinese, and Indian dishes.
 It grows fast in many different climates, making it a perfect choice for U.S. gardeners searching for something different for their garden.

 Our growing guide will give you the information you need to sprout and grow excellent Gai Choy plants for use in culinary dishes.

 We’ll show you when to harvest, how to use Gai Choy leaves and the best ways to avoid common problems gardeners growing Chinese mustard greens encounter.
 You’ll love the fragrant flavor of Gai Choy and appreciate how easy it is to grow fresh vegetables at home.

 - How to Grow Gai Choy

 - How Much Should Water Do Mustard Greens Need